 If you have spent an extended time playing around on Photoshop, then you may have accidentally selected the pixelate effect filter option.
 This is likely to happen if you rasterized a font to be able to use it without it appearing too pixelated.
 If this has been selected, you can remove it in the main menu.

 Photoshop is one of the most widely used programs today.
 If you are having issues with one specific topic, you are most likely not alone, and someone has figured out various ways to resolve the issue with just a quick internet search.

 And that’s about all there is to know about pixelated texts in Photoshop!
 Want to find out more about the subject?
-Then take a look at this video by Piximperfect that covers the exact same topic.
+Then take a look our video that covers the different solutions.

 Here are some of my favorite Photoshop tools:

 Thank you for reading this article.
 I hope you found it helpful as you’re using Adobe Photoshop.
 Here are some tools that I use daily while retouching or editing that made my life easier.
 I hope you’ll also find them as useful as me.
 These are affiliate links, so if you do decide to purchase any of them, I’ll earn a commission.

 But in all honesty, these are the exact tools that I use and recommend to everyone, even my closest friends and family.

 Tablet: I remember purchasing my first tablet back in 2011.
 It was the smallest Wacom available at that time, I think it was an A5 format.
 Tablets make a huge difference with Photoshop and I can’t work without one nowadays.
 I recently switched to the amazing Xencelabs Medium Bundle and I just love it.

 Quick Fixes: Whenever I need to edit pictures quickly, I use the AI-powered Luminar photo editing tool.